Vice Ganda: Music

-In 2015, Ganda released his single "Wag Kang Pabebe" with a music video released on July of the same year.
-He also released "Eh di Wow" as official soundtrack for Inday Bote and a cover of Jolina Magdangal's Chuva Choo Choo as a soundtrack for his film, Beauty and the Bestie.
-In 2016, Ganda released the sound track for his film The Super Parental Guardians, titled as "Ang Kulit", an original composition under Star Records.
+In 2015, Vice Ganda released his single "Wag Kang Pabebe" with a music video released in July of the same year.
+He also released "Eh di Wow" as official soundtrack for Inday Bote and a cover of Jolina Magdangal's "Chuva Choo Choo" as a soundtrack for his film, Beauty and the Bestie.
+In 2016, Vice released the sound track for his film The Super Parental Guardians, titled as "Ang Kulit", an original composition under Star Records.
 The song was composed by Jonathan Manalo in which Ganda expressed his gratitude to him for making the single along with his previous hits like "Wag kang Pabebe" and "Boom Panes" during Manalo's show at the Music Museum.
 In 2017, Ganda released his ballad single "Hanggang Kailan Aasa" and his pop single "Gigil si Aquo".
 The following year, he released "Ganda for All", a non-album single and "Kay Sayang Pasko Na Naman" in 2019.